Overview

 Error: “Access Denied” or “Not authorized to perform bedrock:InvokeModel”.Possible causes:

-bedrock:InvokeModelpermission. - Policy not attached to the user.
+bedrock:InvokeModelpermission. - Policy not attached to the user or role.

 - Resource restrictions in policy don’t match the model ARN.